KaelithDarkCC/VELA-8/Docs/registers.md

 ## why these registers?
 Well looking back at my first cpu that had a much simpler layout: two working registers, one buffer, and a PC counter. (technically also and IR but that one wasn't exposed to the running program)
 Working out instructions was doable but it would have involved moving a lot more data around when ever there was an even more complicated program.
-That's why i added four working registers. but to keep things "more compact" i decided to give register r3 and r4 the label of argument register, and r4 specifically the register for the return value.
+That's why i added four working registers. but to keep things "more compact" i decided to give register r2 and r3 the label of argument register, and r3 specifically the register for the return value.

 ## "rs"
 this might be a very confusing register.
 As described in the [General thoughts](#general-thoughts) this is a "Scratch Register" meaning that this can be used to hold very temporary information or used to hold iterators for loops. this register won't be considered to be a "preserved" register and will needed to be explicitly saved to the stack appon entering a new function call if that function call requires an iterator.